marcin-ch/Trash_Image_Classification/README.md

 trash | 110 | 27 | 137
 ***total*** | ***2026*** | ***501*** | ***2527***

+4. Added *validation* folder with 20 images used neither training nor testing.
-4. Zipped and upload to Github as *dataset_trash.zip*
+5. Zipped and upload to Github as *dataset_trash.zip*